ror-community/ror-roadmap/README.md

 # How to contribute

 ## Feature requests
-If you have suggestions for new ROR features or improvements to existing features, please start a discussion topic in the [community discussion forum](https://github.com/ror-community/ror-roadmap/discussions).

-You can also open an issue in this repository using the [Feature request template](https://github.com/ror-community/ror-roadmap/issues/new?assignees=&labels=feature&template=feature_request.md&title=%5BFEATURE%5D).
-If you don't have all  the  information needed to complete the issue template, please start in the [discussion forum](https://github.com/ror-community/ror-roadmap/discussions).
+If you have suggestions for new ROR features or improvements to existing features, please open an issue in this repository using the [Feature request template](https://github.com/ror-community/ror-roadmap/issues/new?assignees=&labels=feature&template=feature_request.md&title=%5BFEATURE%5D).
+If you don't have all the information needed to complete the issue template, get in touch with us via support@ror.org or post your questions in the [ROR Community Forum](https://groups.google.com/a/ror.org/g/ror-community).
 Please do not submit pull requests at this time.

 ## Bug reports
 If you find a problem with the [ROR API](https://ror.readme.io/docs/rest-api), [website](https://ror.org/) or [search interface](https://ror.org/search), please open an issue using the [Bug report template](https://github.com/ror-community/ror-roadmap/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D+).